CHINA: Coronavirus Death Toll Hits Nine, Virus Could Mutate, Spread

 Chinese health authorities warned the Wuhan coronavirus could mutate and spread further.
 The comments came as the government of China announced the death toll from the virus reached nine.

-National Health Commission vice-minister Li Bin told reporters in a Wednesday (January 22) press conference that the Wuhan coronavirus, also known as 2019-nCoV, that there is a “possibility of viral mutation and further spread of the disease,” the AFP reported.
+National Health Commission vice-minister Li Bin told reporters in a Wednesday (January 22) press conference that the Wuhan coronavirus, also known as 2019-nCoV, has a “possibility of viral mutation and further spread of the disease,” the AFP reported.
 The news agency reported the number of confirmed cases in China now stands at 440.

 At least nine people are confirmed to have died from the virus, the vice-minister reported.
 He did not say where the new deaths occurred.